Govindlal Vora: Controversies

 During 18 months Period of "the emergency" (26 June 1975 - January 1977) Vora was in major conflict with the then information broadcasting minister Vidya Charan Shukla.

 Politics

 Vora was well-versed with National International politics and politicians across the globe.
 His first hand International exposure at an early age kept him well-connected to politicians in India & abroad.
 But he strictly restricted himself to journalism.

 Death

-Govindlal Vora passed away on 13 May 2018 in Fortis Hospital New Delhi.
+Govindlal Vora died on 13 May 2018 in Fortis Hospital New Delhi.

 Personal life and family

 Govindlal Vora is survived by his wife Prakash Vora, who herself is a writer and Sanskrit Visharad, two sons and three daughters.
 His elder brother Motilal Vora is Indian Politician and ex-chief minister of Madhya Pradesh.
 His son Rajeev Vora is Secretary of Pragati College of Engineering and Management.
 His nephew Arun Vora is MLA from Durg (CG).